-All services in the Relational Health & Anxiety Program are private-pay services.
-What is the difference between a private-pay service and clinical service?
+What is the difference between a private-pay service and a clinical service?
 Private-pay services do not include a clinical/medical evaluation.
 Insurance companies do not reimburse for non-medical services.
 If using insurance, click here to learn more about clinical care.

 Please call or email if you have any questions.

 CHEAT-SHEET: Am I struggling with relational trauma or anxious bonding?

 Relational trauma feels like you’re hypervigilant to a past traumatic relational experience.
 Trauma is something from the past – playing out in the now.
 As if the mind has not fully integrated the experience.

 Anxious attachment is a pattern of getting your relational needs met – or the way you expect others to respond to your emotional needs in a relationship.
 People can use hyperactivating strategies in order to maintain a relational connection.
 Typically, anxious-attachment comes from the belief that you’re unworthy of love.

 Avoidant attachment often comes from the belief that others will not catch you – they will not be responsive to your needs in the way you want.
 You become critical, anxious, or uncomfortable about needing or depending on people.

 Thirdly, we offer counseling services for adults anxious about being loved or loving well.

 Our bonding patterns are impacted by each relationship.
 However, some relationships have a deeper impact than others.
 Think about “attachment” as your expectations for getting your needs met in your relationships.
 Do you expect people to respond well to your needs?
 Do you understand and respond well to other people’s needs?
 Our patterns of responsiveness (or avoidance) determines how well we bond with other people.